pratikshakj/Portfolio/README.md

 # Portfolio
-Just a simple portfoli made for project purpose
+Just a simple portfolio made for project purpose